cirrusflyer275ds/ctx-eor-site/docs/proof.md

 # Proof It Works

-At CTX-EOR, we believe the best hiring decisions come from real-world performance — not guesswork.
+At Hireway, we believe the best hiring decisions come from real-world performance — not guesswork.
 That belief has helped thousands of employers run smarter, safer, and faster trial hiring campaigns across the U.S.

 ---